Higashiguchi-Rinhi/tokushujikken/dataset/dataset 4/codebook.md

 Q15 Have a natural talent for influencing people.

-Q16 Hate being the center of attention.
+Q16 Hate being the center of attention.*

-Q17 Lack the talent for influencing people.
+Q17 Lack the talent for influencing people.*

-Q18 Often feel uncomfortable around others.
+Q18 Often feel uncomfortable around others.*

-Q19 Q3n't like to draw attention to myself.
+Q19 Don't like to draw attention to myself.*

-Q20 Have little to say.
+Q20 Have little to say.*

 Q21 Prefer variety to routine.